 Other causes might include:

 When we think of Asthma, we think of wheezing and difficulty breathing followed by the pump of an inhaler.
-However, there are other symptoms to be aware of, some of which may be less obvious to those unfamiliar with the condition
+However, there are other symptoms to be aware of, some of which may be less obvious to those unfamiliar with the condition, such as:

-Once an asthma diagnosis has been reached, your provider can begin to develop a treatment plan.
+Once an asthma diagnosis has been reached, your provider can begin to develop an Asthma Action Plan.
 As a patient-centered medical home, developing a comprehensive plan involves taking the entire patient into account.
 You and your pediatrician will discuss the best treatment options for your child.
 Typically, this will involve medications, as well as a plan to determine when you should seek more immediate medical attention.

 Most pediatricians will recommend a daily anti-inflammatory medication or a bronchodilator delivered via inhaler, or by a nebulizer.
 Talk to your pediatrician to discover what option is right for your family.